LilianMartins/LilianMartins/README.md

 🌟 📚 Study Front-End and Back-end;

-🌟 💜 Loved for technology, and just like Steve Jobs' phrase can declare "Technology moves the world".
+🌟 💜 Loved for technology, and just like Steve Jobs phrase can declare "Technology moves the world".

 ##